rbrich/keybox/docs/format.rst

     $ # Import output from other program
     $ cat import.recs | keys import

-How to create locker file using standard tools
+How to create keybox file using standard tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This recipe shows how to create new file with single record: